Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 The water is comfortably warm during the Isla Holbox and Cancun whale shark season (mid-May to mid-September).

-Last words on swimming with whale sharks in Cabo
+Last words on whale shark tours in La Paz

-Los Cabos: See our insider guide to the best snorkeling in Cabo San Lucas and best tours!
+Snorkeling: See our insider guide to the best snorkeling in Cabo San Lucas and top tours.

 Our top travel tips and resources